juju/docs/src/en/help-oracle.md

 1. Set up credentials using `juju add-credentials`.

-These steps - outlined below - will be refined as we work with Oracle to improve the user experience.
+These steps - outlined below - will be refined by both the Juju and Oracle teams to improve the user experience.

-Juju and Oracle can be used with either a free Oracle trial account, or a paid account.
+The following can be used with either a free Oracle trial account, or a paid account.

 ## Associate images